Cerenaut/agi/README.md

 **IMPORTANT:** Then set the ENV variable `VARIABLES_FILE` to it using the full path.

 That is necessary even if you are using the `run-in-docker.sh` script.

-### Setup Instructions
-1. Clone the repository using `git clone https://github.com/ProjectAGI/agi.git`
-2. Set variables
-    - Duplicate `/resources/variables-template.sh` and overwrite with values suitable for your environment
-    - Copy it to a convenient location and set an environmental variable `VARIABLES_FILE` to point to it using the full path
-    - Note: We recommend you set that up in `.bashrc` so that it is always defined correctly.

-**Note:** The favoured (and our current) approach is to use 'in memory' persistence, specified in `node.properties` in the working folder.
-However, `postgres` is an option.
-If using PostgreSQL, setup and run the db by executing `/bin/db/setup.sh`

 ### Running Basic
 * The folder that you are running from must contain the file `node.properties` and a log4j configuration file.
 A working template is given in `/resources/run-empty`.